mariafh/d3js_Visualization_Mandatory/README.md

 ```
 ## Coding

-- We will add the stats that we need to display (affected persons per community).
+- Adding the stats that we want to display -affected persons per community

-- We want to compare affected cases in two different dates:

 _./stats.ts_